changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 (Emmanuel ask Jacob ask Mitul about it)

 ## Form Data

-Or with axios and Javasript's form data (newer way of doing it)
+Or with axios and Javasript's FormData (newer way of doing it)
 ```html
 <form id="myForm">
   <div>